isaacnmm/pestpolicy-hugo2XX/content/posts/does-wd-40-remove-paint/index.md

 ##  Conclusion

-WD 40 is not suitable for surfaces such as electronics casing, naked stones/not sealed, suede, unfinished wood, non
-- laminated papers, cushioned material, and unpainted walls since it may cause staining, corrosion, or event distortion of microstructure during the paint removal process.
+WD 40 is not suitable for surfaces such as electronics casing, naked stones/not sealed, suede, unfinished wood, non-laminated papers, cushioned material, and unpainted walls since it may cause staining, corrosion, or event distortion of microstructure during the paint removal process.
 Importantly, you should consider the alternatives given in this article if WD 40 does not remove the paint altogether, as you expected.